 The incision made during LASIK surgery can sometimes damage the cornea’s nerves, making the eye more prone to developing dry eye syndrome.

-Scleral lenses help combat the effects of dry eye syndrome by surrounding the cornea with a reservoir of nourishing fluid.
-These highly oxygen-permeable lenses help keep the eye’s surface hydrated and comfortable.
+Scleral lenses help combat the effects of dry eye syndrome by surrounding the cornea with a reservoir of hydrating fluid.
+These highly oxygen-permeable lenses help keep the eye’s surface moist and comfortable.